-Children and youth should have access to medical, dental, and behavioral health services that are youth-friendly, age-appropriate, and culturally responsive while supporting continued access to learning opportunities.
-Without regular and accessible preventive services, many health conditions can develop into health care crises, resulting in not only higher costs, but also long-term negative health and educational outcomes.
-When students are healthy, they are more ready to learn.
-SBHCs are an evidenced-based, effective model for providing high quality, culturally responsive, and equitable care.
-Washington state's first SBHC program began in Seattle in 1989.
+SBHCs are an evidenced-based and highly effective model for providing high quality, culturally responsive, and equitable medical and behavioral healthcare services.
+Washington's first SBHC program began in Seattle in 1989.
 Today, there are over 65 SBHCs sponsored by more than 25 health care organizations throughout the state.
 A list of current SBHCs in Washington is available on the Washington School-Based Health Alliance (WA SBHA) website.
+When students are healthy - in body and mind - they are more ready to learn.

-The legislation defines an SBHC as "a collaboration between the community, the school, and a sponsoring [health care] agency that operates the school-based health center, which is a student-focused health center located in or adjacent to a school that provides integrated medical, behavioral health, and other health care services such as dental care."
+The Washington State Legislature recognizes the important role SBHCs play in responding to the mental and behavioral health needs of young people in the state.
+The SBHC law, RCW 43.70.825, defines an SBHC as "a collaboration between the community, the school, and a sponsoring [health care] agency that operates the school-based health center, which is a student-focused health center located in or adjacent to a school that provides integrated medical, behavioral health, and other health care services such as dental care."
 The health care sponsor can be a community clinic, hospital, health care system, public health department, federally or locally controlled Tribal health clinic and/or Tribal health program.
 More information on school-based health centers can be found at: What is a School-Based Health Center (SBHC)? - Washington School-Based Health Alliance (wasbha.org)